Gadsden State Community College

 Source: U.S. Department of Health and Human Services (2010).
 The Registered Nurse Population: Findings from the 2008 National Sample Survey of Registered Nurses.

-In addition to the general admission requirements of the College, admission to the Associate Degree (Registered) Nursing Program requires:
+In addition to the general admission requirements of the College, admission to the Registered Nursing (RN) program requires:

 - Unconditional admission to the College